Moonlight Basin: Resort history

 The resort's land was purchased in 1992 from Big Sky Lumber Company and began as Moonlight Basin Ranch, a real estate development on the north edge of the adjacent Big Sky Resort.
-The ranch's original 25,000 acres (10,000 ha) were purchased by partners Lee Poole and Joe Vujovich of nearby Ennis, as well as Keith Brown of Fort Lauderdale, Florida.
+The ranch's original 25,000 acres (10,000 ha) were purchased by partners Lee Poole and Joe Vujovich of nearby Ennis, as well as Keith Brown of Westlake, Ohio.
 They bought the land for $6.5 million from the Big Sky Lumber Company, a real estate development company created by Yellowstone Club founder Tim Blixseth and partners Mel and Norm MacDougal.
 The Moonlight Basin Ranch property sale was part of the 165,000 acres (67,000 ha) that Blixseth and the MacDougal brothers purchased from Plum Creek Timber for $27.5 million earlier in 1992.

 Moonlight Basin opened as an independent ski area in December 2003 on the north face of Lone Mountain.
 The 11,166 foot (3403 m) summit can be accessed by the Lone Peak Tram, part of Big Sky Resort.
 The resort, which was built completely on private land, is adjacent to the Lee Metcalf Wilderness Area and the Yellowstone Club in the Madison River drainage in Madison County.
 The Big Sky Resort, also on private land, is in the Gallatin River drainage which drains into Gallatin County.

 Moonlight Basin features a wide variety of terrain, the most extreme being the Headwaters Bowl.
 These steep chutes and gullies are on the north face of Lone Mountain, and can be hiked to from the Headwaters lift (opened in December 2005) or Big Sky's Challenger lift, both of which unload at just under 10,000 feet (3,048 m) above sea level.